-The Reporters Committee is now accepting applications for a new attorney position to support the John S. and James L. Knight Foundation Litigation Project.
-This position will provide an early- to mid-career litigation attorney the opportunity to work with other Reporters Committee attorneys to provide needed pro bono legal assistance to journalists and news organizations — including freelance and independent journalists, and nonprofit news organizations.
-This Knight Foundation-funded attorney position will focus primarily on litigation involving access to courts and public records, particularly at the state level, and on press freedom issues impacting digital media.
+The Reporters Committee is now accepting applications for a new staff attorney position to support its litigation, amicus brief writing, and pre-production/pre-publication legal work.
+This position will provide an early- to mid-career attorney the opportunity to provide needed pro bono legal assistance to journalists and news organizations— including freelance journalists, independent documentary filmmakers, and nonprofit news organizations—and to participate in a full-range of First Amendment and media law projects at the Reporters Committee.

 How to apply: